-Many function with training error close to 0.
+There exist many functions with training error close to 0.
 Most of them would NOT generalize, some of them might generalize.
 The question is just how to find those.

 Overfitting, underfitting (modern regime) (3)

 In the modern regime, the approximation error is often close to 0.